How To Get The Most Out Of Your Toilet In The Utility Room

 Having a laundry or utility room with a toilet is convenient and can save you time.
 However, these spaces also have their downsides.
 For example, most houses don’t come with enough storage to easily keep all of your toilet paper, soap, and other cleaning supplies.

-In addition, many toilets in these rooms are not of the highest quality.
+In addition, many toilet in utility room are not of the highest quality.
 A poorly built or located toilet can cause problems like flooding or sewer backups if it becomes clogged.

 Read on to learn some useful tips to make the most of your utility room toilet and eliminate these problems.